 Chapter Name: Learning how to measure

-Activity Name: Measuring Lengths in Learning how to measure
+Activity Name: Measuring thickness of a coin in Learning how to measure

 Step by Step Procedure: